-Students have daily access to technology to support the use of 21st century skills in their learning environment.
+Students have daily access to technology to support the use of $21^{st}$ century skills in their learning environment.
 The four-station elementary classroom environment is augmented by a minimum of one computer lab per building as well as work stations in all media centers.
 The Orange Preparatory Academy and CIAO (Alternative High School) schools follow the four-station classroom model supplemented by a minimum of two computer labs along with work stations in the media center.
 The high school has four computer labs as well as thirty-five work stations in the media center.
+All district schools have multiple Chromebook carts, 25-30 per.